fernando-mc/serverless-finch/README.md

 ## Release Notes

-### v2.7.0
+### v2.7.6

 - Adds support for easier NPM deploys via GitHub releases
-- Allows to set the "redirect" property of routing rules to be an empty string, which is a legitimate value.
-[EnricoPicci](https://github.com/EnricoPicci)
+- Allows to set the "redirect" property of routing rules to be an empty string, which is a legitimate value. - [EnricoPicci](https://github.com/EnricoPicci)
+- Clearer details on where the plugin uploads files when key prefixed.
+[Lilja](https://github.com/Lilja)
+- Why 2.7.6 you ask?
+Because there were a lot of CI tests that made this release happen.

 ### v2.6.0